-Pretend like there is a picture of hard boiled eggs here.
+Pretend like there is a picture of hard-boiled eggs here.

-Hard boil eggs and let cool.
+Boil eggs and let cool.
 Then peel and dice.

-Mix together yogurt, mayo, and sour cream.
+Mix together yogurt and sour cream.

 - 1 cup plain Greek yogurt

-- ½ cup sour cream
+- 4 Tablespoons sour cream

-- 2 Tablespoons vinegar
+- 1 Tablespoon vinegar

-- 4 Tablespoons yellow mustard
+- 2 Tablespoons yellow mustard

-- 1 teaspoon salt
+- 3/4 teaspoon salt

-- ½ teaspoon cracked pepper
+- 1/2 teaspoon black pepper cracked

-- 1 teaspoon celery seed
+- 1/2 teaspoon celery seed

-- Paprika for garnish
+- Paprika optional, for garnish